Sohail342/Scaper/README.md

 # Improved Indus University LMS Portal

-This project is an improved version of the Indus University Learning Management System (LMS) portal, featuring a modern UI and using Selenium in headless mode for web scraping instead of requests and BeautifulSoup.
+This project is an improved version of the Indus University Learning Management System (LMS) portal, featuring a modern UI and using Selenium in headless mode for web scraping.

 ## Features